-We are satisfied that there is sufficient ecological information available for determination.
-We have no objections on ecological matters excluding Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).
+We are satisfied that there is sufficient ecological information available to support determination of this application.
+Please note that we have no comments on Great Crested Newt as we have been instructed to leave comments on this European Protected Species to the [NatureSpace Partnership](#).